Guitar Chords

 But why stop there, we also look at how to turn these chord shapes into arpeggios and even modes.

-As well as the five CAGED guitar chords, we also look at the F, Fm, B, and Bm chords in order to complete the picture.
+As well as the five CAGED guitar chords, we also look at the F, Fm, B, and Bm chords to complete the picture.

 If you want to learn everything you need to know about how to build guitar chords, follow the links below.